ponceto/aym-js/src/content/player.md

 AYM·Player is a player for AY-3-8910 / YM2149 musics.

-Just put your headphone, click `Power` and enjoy listening some old chiptune musics from the 80's!
+Just put on your headphones, click `Power` and enjoy listening to old chiptune music from the 80s!

 ---